MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-publish-to-web.md

 - Single sign-on data query models.
 - Secure confidential or proprietary information.
 - The automatic authentication capability provided with the **Embed** option doesn't work with the Power BI JavaScript API.
 For the Power BI JavaScript API, use the [user owns data](../developer/embedded/embed-sample-for-your-organization.md) approach to embedding.
-- When you enable "Block Public internat access" mentioned in https://docs.microsoft.com/en-us/power-bi/admin/service-security-private-links , Publish to Web option will be grayed out or you tenant in Power BI Admin Portal.
+- When you enable **Block public internet access**, which is mentioned in (Private links for accessing Power BI)[../admin/service-security-private-links.md], the **Publish to Web** option is grayed out for your tenant in the Power BI admin portal.

 ## Next steps